Singapore - eCommerceSingapore - eCommerce

 B2B eCommerce transactions have been growing in Singapore and there is a trend of more companies using the country as a base to reach overseas customers in neighboring countries.
 The Singapore government actively supports eCommerce with various initiatives to help businesses establish strategies locally and abroad while helping them increase sales and productivity.

 There are many local fulfilment centers in Singapore and some such as Singapore Post provides a full service end-to-end managed eCommerce solution.
 Situated at the crossroads of international shipping and air routes, Singapore is a center for transportation and communication in Southeast Asia.
-With more than 100 airlines serving some 380 cities, Singapore’s Changi Airport has established itself as a major aviation hub in the Asia Pacific region.
-Singapore is also a leading international maritime center, home to more than 120 international shipping groups.
+With more than 130 airlines serving some 400 cities, Singapore’s Changi Airport has established itself as a major aviation hub in the Asia Pacific region.
+Singapore is also a leading international maritime center, connected to 600 ports in over 120 countries.
 The World Bank’s Logistics Performance Index ranked Singapore Asia’s top performer when it comes to global freight forwarding and express carriers.
 Its well-developed logistics and infrastructure network has attracted major international logistics companies such as FedEx, UPS and DHL to locate major hubs in Singapore.

 eCommerce Intellectual Property Rights